sekika/swrcfit/README.md

 After installing GNU Octave, some necessary packages for running SWRC Fit, `leasqr.m` and `dfdp.m` and several other files which are used from these files should be installed from the octave-forge package (http://octave.sourceforge.net/).
 From octave shell, these files can be installed with `pkg install -forge struct optim`.

-In case the installation of package with this command fails, download these files manually and put them in appropriate directory:
+In case the installation of package with this command fails, download these files manually and put them in Octave loadpath.
+You can check loadpath by running `path` in Octave shell.

 * [leasqr.m](http://sourceforge.net/p/octave/optim/ci/default/tree/inst/leasqr.m)
 * [dfdp.m](http://sourceforge.net/p/octave/optim/ci/default/tree/inst/dfdp.m)